aspnet/AspNetSessionState/docs/CosmosDBSessionStateProviderAsync.md

 8. *maxRetryWaitTimeInSeconds* - The maximum retry time in seconds for the Azure DocumentDB database service.

+9. *consistencyLevel* - The [Consistency Level](https://learn.microsoft.com/en-us/azure/cosmos-db/consistency-levels) to use with the CosmosClient.
+Default is the Cosmos SDK default, which is currently 'Session'.

-9. *preferredLocations* - Sets the preferred locations(regions) for geo-replicated database accounts in the Azure DocumentDB database service.
+10. *preferredLocations* - Sets the preferred locations(regions) for geo-replicated database accounts in the Azure DocumentDB database service.
 Use ';' to split multiple locations. e.g. "East US;South Central US;North Europe"